octoblu/nanocyte-component-creators-guide/README.md

 2. Go to the node registry's [github page](https://github.com/octoblu/nanocyte-node-registry).
 3. Click the green button next to the current branch.
 4. Click 'Create a pull request'.
 5. Fill out the information and make sure that you are requesting your branch's changes to the master branch.
+Also make sure to include a link to your new component's github repo.
 6. Submit your request and wait for someone on the Octoblu team to accept it.